 Spam filters assess different elements of an email including:

-Subject line is an essential part of email in terms of dealing with spam filters.
+The subject line is an essential part of the email in terms of dealing with spam filters.
 Besides, it is your bait for the recipient, and the bait must be reasonably catchy.
 Check out the subject line dos and don’ts:

 - Use 6 to 10 words